 In Grade 4, students learned that in whole numbers a digit in one place represents ten times what is represented in the place to its right.
 In Grade 5 Unit 1, Place Value with Decimals, students extend this understanding in two ways.
-First, they see that a similar pattern emerges with place values to the left of a digit; namely, they are 1/10 of the value.
+First, they see that a similar pattern emerges with place values to the left of a digit; namely, that a digit in one place represents 1/10 of what it represents in the place to its left.
 Secondly, students extend these understandings of a digit and the places to the left and to the right to decimal numbers.

 In Unit 2, Multiplication and Division of Whole Numbers, students build on their work in Grade 4 to establish fluency with up to four-digit by two-digit and three-digit by three-digit multiplication, as well as extend their understanding of division from one-digit divisors in Grade 4 to two-digit divisors in Grade 5.

 In Unit 3, Shapes and Volume, students explore two-dimensional shapes by classifying them in a hierarchy according to their properties.
 Students also explore three-dimensional shapes, filling rectangular prisms with unit cubes to find their volume.
 Then, seeing the layered nature of volume and its relationship to the formula for the area of a rectangle, students apply their recently acquired fluency with multi-digit multiplication to calculate the volume of a rectangular prism, and they use their Grade 4 fluency with addition to find the area of composite three-dimensional shapes.

 In Unit 4, Addition and Subtraction of Fractions and Decimals, students generalize their understanding of addition and subtraction only being possible when operating with like units to the context of fractions and decimals.
 Because one must add like units, students see that before they can compute, they may need to find equivalent fractions or be careful to align units (which in turn means aligning the decimal point).